shopsys/monorepo-tools/docs/kubernetes/logging-on-continuous-integration-server-running-kubernetes.md

 As this [article](/docs/introduction/logging.md) describes, our logs are streamed.
 Since we want to be able to look at logs on our CI without needing to perform `kubectl` commands on server we need to make simple workaround in order to get logs out of application and containers onto local storage.

 ## Problem
+On our CI, every branch is built in its own Kubernetes namespace for isolation.
-As we do not want to have much instances of application running at once on our servers because of heavy load we delete after each build Kubernetes namespace.
-Deleting namespace means that all running pods will be deleted with their logs.
+As we do not want to have many instances of application running at once on our servers because of heavy load, we delete the whole Kubernetes namespace after each build.
+Deleting the namespace removes all running pods in it along with the logs.
+So, after a failed build we don't have access to the logs to see what went wrong.

 ## Our way
 We decided to go the simplest way possible.
 In order to get logs for developers to see easily, we print the output of `kubectl logs` into files saved in jenkins workspace.